premise-community-scenarios/energy-perspective-2050-switzerland/README.md

 These markets are relinked to activities that consume electricity in Switzerland.

-Additional, the Swiss market relies to a varying extent on imports from neighboring countries (FR + DE + IT + AT), for which a market is also created (orange boundaries in map above):
+Additionally, the Swiss markets rely to a varying extent on imports from neighboring countries (FR + DE + IT + AT), for which a market is also created (orange boundaries in map above):